DumisaniLesley/php_laravel_challenge/README.md

 Fork this repo, complete the challenge and share your solutions repo with me.

+There’s no time limit on this challenge, however it should not take too long to complete.

 ### Please include:

 * instructions on how to run your solution